FJShen/camultiplex/readme.md

 # camultiplex
 This project is developed in catkin workspace, aimed at utilizing **multi-thread processing** while taking advantage from the `nodelet`.
-Data are send via **channel diversity** on the granularity of messages.
+Data are sent via **channel diversity** on the granularity of messages.

 ***